 - Customer support: Customer support is important because you want a tool that will work well for your business.

 Adding Your Business to Google Maps . . . and the Rest of the Marketing Puzzle

-As we mentioned early on, though, it’s really not enough to know how to get your business on Google Maps or how to get your business to show up on Google Maps.
-You must know how to get your business on Google Maps in a way that will drive local traffic to your business.
+As we mentioned early on, it’s not enough to know how to get your business on Google Maps or get your business to show up on it.
+You must know how to get your business on Google Maps to drive local traffic to your business.

 But you have a business to run.
 That’s where Fingerprint Marketing comes in.
 We understand the digital strategies that will grow your clientele.
 Our talented team has the qualities you need in a marketing partner.
 With Fingerprint Marketing, you can “reap the benefits of a sizzling marketing plan.”